industrial-edge/Performance-Analytics/docs/Installation.md

 ## Configure PLC project
 This use case contains a TIA project which simulate the process.
 The project also inclunde a HMI visualization to operate the demonstration process.
 Download the TIA Portal project [here](.../StepTimeAnalysis.zip).
 The first steps are to configure the PLC project and the intruduction into the HMI screens.

-1. Open TIA portal and open the project containing the car production application (Adapt the IP addresses to your system for each PLC and HMI)
+1. Open TIA portal and open the project containing the car production application (Adapt the PLC and IP addresses to your system for each PLC and HMI)

 ![TIA_IP_Adress](graphics/TIA_IP_Adress.png)